guardian/pressreader/docs/pressreader-config.md

 1. They were published more than 24 hours ago
 1. They have a word count that's shorter than the `MIN_WORDCOUNT` that's set globally

-If an article has already been included in a section then it is ignored.
-If the content type is not an article, it is ignored.
+2. If an article has already been included in a section
+3. If the content type is not an article

 Once the maximum article count has been met, or the sources exhausted we move on to the next section.